jeffreycwitt/pl339/docs/12-distant-reading.md

 In this application you can explore all google books "from a distance", namely by looking for frequency trends in different the corpus of google books broken out by time.

+See https://books.google.com/ngrams/info for more info and tips on advanced use.

 <div class="discussion" markdown="1">

 Try out the application yourself.
 Try searching different words or phrases.
 Try comparing those words or against other phrases.